-Elec tion to Expense Certain Tangible Property (IRC S Section 179) Worksheet 1 2 3 Total cost of IRC Section 179 property placed Threshold cost of IRC Section 179 property p Reduction in limitation.
-Subtract line 3 from li eciation and Amortization, for listed property. in service during the taxable year (a) Description of property (b) Cost (c) Elected cost 6

-8 9 10 11 Total elected cost of IRC Section 179 property Tentative deduction.
-Enter the smaller of line 9 Carryover of disallowed deduction from 2021 Income limitation.
+These illiliations apply to the LLG and each member.
+Elec tion to Expense Certain Tangible Property (IRC S Section 179) Worksheet 1 2 3 4 (a) Description of property (b) Cost (c) Elected cost 6 8 9 10 11 Total elected cost of IRC Section 179 property Tentative deduction.
+Enter the smaller of line 9 Carryover of disallowed deduction from 2022 Income limitation.
 Enter the smaller of line 5 of IRC Section 702(a) from any business actively expense deduction, and guaranteed payments IRC Section 179 expense deduction.
-Add line Schedule K (568), line 12 and on form FTB 38 Carryover of disallowed deduction to 2023.
-Additional contents of the section 179 expense deduction to 2023. //, line 29.
-Make adjustments for California law and Add amounts in column (c), line 6 and line 7
+Add line Schedule K (568), line 12 and on form FTB 38 Carryover of disallowed deduction to 2024.
+Additional contents of the section 179 expense deduction to 2024.
+V, line 29.
+Make adjustments for California law and A. Add amounts in column (c), line 6 and line 7 5 or line 8